Lady in Red (ghost): West

 The fifth floor of the Mizpah Hotel in Nevada is known for a Lady in Red known as "Rose" (her prostitute name) who died at the hands of a jealous lover.
-Rose's real name, was Evelyn May Johnston.
-(Via Jett Norlin) Reportedly in the suite named for her, she is known to whisper in men's ears and leave pearls from her broken necklace on guest pillows.
+According to one source, Rose's real name, was Evelyn May Johnston, though there are no records to confirm that a woman by this name existed at that time, nor that a murder similar to the "Red Lady" crime ever took place in the hotel.
+Reportedly in the suite named for her, she is known to whisper in men's ears and leave pearls from her broken necklace on guest pillows.

 Blake Street Vault in Denver is said to have a resident Lady in Red, referred to as Lydia, who was a saloon girl from the 1860s.
 She is allegedly seen in the shadows of its basement and the sound of her high heels walk across its floorboards.
 Lydia is said to have been murdered by an enraged male patron of the saloon while one story explains she was pushed by him down the staircase.

 The Lady in Red is said to frequent the Spirit Room of the Connor Hotel in Jerome, Arizona.

 In San Antonio, Texas at the St. Anthony Hotel, reports of a Lady in Red have held that she enters the women's restroom, clicks her heels against the marble, and sits in a stall before vanishing.

 The Texas State Capitol in Austin has its own Lady in Red sighting and is rumored to be the ghost of a woman that was having an affair with a man that worked on the third floor.

 California

 Truckee, California features a Lady in Red on their ghost walk.

 In Palm Springs, a Lady in Red is said to frequent the spot of her death outside of Korakia Pensione, a Moroccan styled Inn once known as Dar Marroc an exclusive stopover for the likes of Winston Churchill, Rudolph Valentino and Errol Flynn.

 At the Mendocino Hotel, a Lady in Red is said to haunt the establishment having died in a car accident on her honeymoon.

-The winding McEwan Road to Burlington Hotel in Port Costa lays claim to a Lady in Red that allegedly worked on the premises when it was a bordello in the 1800s.
+The winding McEwan Road to Burlington Hotel in Port Costa lays claim to a Lady in Red that allegedly worked on the premises when it was a bordello in the 19th century.